enginebai/Algorithms/topics/problems-solutions.md

 * Blank
 * Cases: Upper / Lower
 * What characters are possible?
+* What do the characters consist of?
 * Duplicate characters

 ### Linked List
+* How big is the number of nodes in the linked list?
+* What's the range of node values?
 * Are there cycles in linked list or graph?
 * Empty
 * One node or two nodes